James Newman (singer)

-James Richard Newman (born 19 October 1985) is an English singer and songwriter.
-During the 2014 Brit Awards, he won the Brit Award for British Single of the Year as a co-writer of "Waiting All Night", a song by English band Rudimental.
+James Richard Newman (born 19 October 1985) is an English singer.
+During the 2014 Brit Awards, he won the Brit Award for British Single of the Year as a co-writer of "Waiting All Night", a song by the English band Rudimental.
 Newman was selected to represent the United Kingdom at the Eurovision Song Contest 2020 with the song, "My Last Breath" before its cancellation.
 He instead represented the country in the Eurovision Song Contest 2021 with the song "Embers”, which came in last place with nul points.

 Career

 2013–2019: Career beginnings with songwriting

 As a child, Newman became interested in music, and he wrote and produced songs with his younger brother John Newman.
 In his 20s, he established himself as a songwriter in London, and in 2013 he co-wrote Rudimental and Ella Eyre's hit "Waiting All Night".
 The song topped the UK Singles Chart.
 Newman won the "Brit Award for British Single of the Year" during the 2014 Brit Awards for co-writing "Waiting All Night" with Jonny Harris.

 Later, James co-wrote with his brother John Newman and with Calvin Harris the latter's song "Blame", featuring vocals by John.
 The song, an international hit, topped the UK singles chart, in addition to peaking in Scotland, the Netherlands, Sweden, Norway, Finland and Mexico.
 It reached number 19 on Billboard Hot 100 and topped the US Billboard Hot Dance/Electronic Songs chart.
 Newman was also a co-composer of a number of songs including "Let 'Em Talk" on Kesha's 2017 album Rainbow, and "Coping" for Toni Braxton on her 2018 album Sex & Cigarettes.

-Newman was a featured vocalist on several songs including the 2018 hit "Therapy" by Dutch DJ Armin van Buuren.
+Newman was a featured vocalist on several songs including the 2018 hit "Therapy" by the Dutch DJ Armin van Buuren.
 The song charted in the Netherlands, Belgium and on the US Dance/Mix Show Airplay chart.
 The same year he was featured on the song "Lights Go Down", a song by the Norwegian music producer and DJ Matoma in his album One in a Million.
 In 2019, he was featured on the Armin van Buuren song "High on Your Love".